vorcigernix/engineeringroles/managers/senior_director_engineering.md

 * Ensure that Engineering Managers and Engineering Leads are mentoring and managing teams effectively towards consistently delivering on results
 * Collaborates with the CTO + VPEs to roll out large improvements all of engineering, including identifying emerging leaders who could own parts of initiatives
 * Manage a resourcing process for your unit/team and strategically plan for the needs of future strategy, priorities, and goals
-* Is active in the community to help grow the Meetup brand through presenting at conferences and meetups, blogging, open sourcing, and more.
+* Is active in the community to help grow the Socialbakers brand through presenting at conferences and Socialbakerss, blogging, open sourcing, and more.